oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > EDITOR'S NOTE:  need examples of applying the TypeOptions

-When applying the *pattern* option in JIDL, it should be directly connected to the String type.
+When applying the *pattern* option in JIDL, it should be directly connected to the String TypeName.
 The entire pattern specification is surrounded with braces "{ }", containing `pattern="REGEX"` where `REGEX` is the regular expression that governs the format of the string.

 ```
 Barcode = String{pattern="^\d{12}$"}    // A UPC-A barcode is 12 digits